algbio/SBWT/readme.md

 We are currently actively working on the code.
 Top items on the to-do list are the following:

-* Streaming queries, that is, queries with a rolling k-mer window.
-Currently, the code queries all k-mers separately without reusing computation from previous k-mers.
 * Reverse complement aware indexing.
 * Construction directly from a sorted KMC database.